![]() |

 In Chicago and its suburbs, days in spring are marked for me by tree-surprises.
 Which tree will show itself first, second, third after a winter of slumber?
 Will it still have thorns left over from last year or buds or seeds or a profusion of new growth, like the thin yellow branches that the weeping willow showily displays in early spring?

 The moments are so transient when each tree buds and blooms that I decided to capture these moments in pictures and share them with you.
 It was fairly easy to find the names of the most of the trees, with their branches heading every which way and their unique thorns, buds, seeds and flowers.
-But there was one, the Japanese Tree Lilac, Syringa reticulate that took some investigating.
-Do you have trees that YOU LOVE in any or all seasons?
-Take pictures and send them to me at BetsyFuchs and I will add them to this gallery.
+But there was one, the Japanese Tree Lilac, Syringa reticulate, that took some investigating.

 Osage orange, thorns left over from winter